MatejBursik/TenOne_cloud_ai/UK_housing/README.md

-# UK Housing
+# UK Housing dataset

 ## Models
 I started with the basics, so I aimed to predict the price of a property based on certain varaibles like date_of_transfer, property_type, is_new, duration, city, district, county, and ppdcategory_type.
-Then I got inspired by the Stock_prices part of the project to make a forcasting model.
-I aimed to forcast the price of Terraced (property_type = T) properties in 3 specific cities for example OLDHAM, GRAYS, and HIGHBRIDGE.
+Then I got inspired by the Stock_prices part of the project to make a forecasting model.
+I aimed to forecast the price of Terraced (property_type = T) properties in London (city = LONDON).
 [Read more...](models/README.md)

 ## AWS
 In the folder AWS, you can find inforamtion about what tasks were performed in the AWS environment.
 [Read more...](aws/README.md)